Tips for cleaning your horse’s stall walls!

 First, we should discuss how some barns are made.

 - In a modular barn, the stalls are composed of large panels, measuring about 4 feet wide and framed in heavy-duty metal.
 These are assembled into the stall, fitting into a metal track over a concrete footer at the floor.

 - Very often, the concrete and metal footer is covered with mats and shavings.
 The actual panels are either wood slats, stained and sealed, or composite wood covered in thin metal panels and possibly even painted.
 Usually, these panels are left in their original silver color.

-You will also find cinder block barns, with either raw or painted blocks.
-You can also find wood barns, brick barns, and many barns that use a variety of building materials.
+- You will also find cinder block barns, with either raw or painted blocks.
+You can also find wood barns, brick barns, and many barns that use various building materials.
 This may impact how you choose to clean and what you clean with.

 Get the dust away first, then get to town.

 - It’s super easy to put some cleaner in a spray bottle and apply it that way, or you can use a bucket and sponge, although I don’t always want to put my hand in there without a glove.

 - Whatever method you choose, simply apply some of the cleaner and let it sit for a minute or two.

 - While that’s soaking in, you can grab a scrub brush or a double-sided sponge and give a quick swirl around to loosen the crusty crud on the walls.

 - Many home improvement centers have long handles you can attach to cleaning brushes to get the hard-to-reach spots, or you can work from a step stool.